tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-This approach may be useful when you have multiple "else if" portions of your code.
+This approach may be useful when you have multiple `else if` portions of your code.
 They are equivalent,
-but the "else if" seems to take more to process mentally than the return.
-With the "else if" you
+but the `else if` seems to take more to process mentally than the return.
+With the `else if` you
-could have other "if" conditions inside, which would make tracking the other conditions dependent
+could have other `if` conditions inside, which would make tracking the other conditions dependent
-on the "else if" more difficult.
+on the `else if` more difficult.
 Returns are nice in the sense that we know the function is done,
 and we do not have to look any further logic when looking into a specific condition.
 You will also
 note that the last statement in a function for Javascript has an implicit return.
 This means that
 the return will be assumed if it is the last line of the function.
 Some other lanugages exhibit
 this behavior as well, but it should be looked into before being assumed.
 Another approach
-would be the "switch" statement.
+would be the `switch` statement.

 ```js
 let color = "orange";